-- Sector Risk-To the extent the Fund focuses its investments in securities of issuers in one or more sectors (such as the financial services or telecommunications sectors), the Fund will be subject to a greater extent than if its investments were diversified across different sectors, to the risks of volatile economic cycles and/or conditions and developments that may be particular to that sector, such as: adverse economic, business, political, environmental or other developments. - Short Position Risk-The Fund may use derivatives, including options, futures and swaps, to implement short positions, and may engage in short selling.
-Taking short positions and short selling involve leverage of the Fund's assets and presents various risks.
-If the value of the instrument or market in which the Fund has taken a short position increases, then the Fund will incur a loss equal to the increase in value from the time that the short position was entered into plus any premiums and interest paid to a third party.
-Therefore, taking short positions involves the risk that losses may be exaggerated, potentially losing more money than the actual cost of the investment.
-Also, there is the risk that the counterparty to a short transaction may fail to honor its contract terms, causing a loss to the Fund.
+■ Short Position Risk-The U.S. Mortgages Fund may use derivatives, including futures and swaps, to implement short positions, and may engage in short selling.
+Taking short positions and short selling involve leverage of the Fund's assets and present various risks.
+If the value of the instrument or market in which the Fund has taken a short derivative position on increases, then the Fund will incur a loss equal to the increase in value from the time that the short position was entered into plus any premium and interest paid to a third party.
+Therefore, taking short derivative positions involves the risk that losses may be exaggerated, potentially losing more money than the actual cost of the investment.
+Also, there is the risk that the third party to the short derivative transaction may fail to honor its contract terms, causing a loss to the Fund.

-The Fund may make short sales of any instrument that the Fund may purchase for investment.
-In such transactions, the Fund sells a security it does not own (i.e., "naked" short) in anticipation of a decline in the market value of the security.
-Because selling securities that the Fund does not own exposes the Fund to the risks associated with those securities, naked shorts involve speculative exposure risk, and such transactions may increase the costs incurred by the Fund.
+The U.S. Mortgages Fund may make short sales of any instrument that the Fund may purchase for investment.
+In such transactions, the Fund sells an instrument it does not own (i.e., "naked" short) in anticipation of a decline in the market value of the instrument.
+Because selling instruments that the Fund does not own exposes the Fund to the risks associated with those instruments, naked shorts involve speculative exposure risk, and such transactions may increase the costs incurred by the Fund.

-In order to sell an instrument short, the Fund must first borrow the instrument from a lender, such as a broker or other institution.
-The Fund may not always be able to borrow an instrument at a particular time or at an acceptable price.
+In order to sell an instrument short, the Fund must generally first borrow the instrument from a lender, such as a broker or other institution.
+The Fund may not always be able to borrow the instrument at a particular time or at an acceptable price.
 Thus, there is risk that the Fund may be unable to implement its investment strategy due to the lack of available instruments or for other reasons.

 After selling a borrowed instrument, the Fund is then obligated to "cover" the short sale by purchasing and returning the instrument to the lender on a later date.
 The Fund cannot guarantee that the instrument necessary to cover a short position will be available for purchase at the time the Fund wishes to close a short position or, if available, that the instrument will be available at an acceptable price.
 If the borrowed instrument has appreciated in value, the Fund will be required to pay more for the replacement instrument than the amount it received for selling the instrument short.
 Moreover, purchasing an instrument to cover a short position can itself cause the price of the instrument to rise further, thereby exacerbating the loss.
-The potential loss on a short sale is unlimited because the loss increases as the price of the instrument sold short increases and the price may rise indefinitely.
-To the extent the Fund uses the proceeds it receives from a short position to take additional long positions, the risks associated with the short position, including leverage risks, may be heightened, because doing so increases the exposure of the Fund to the markets and therefore could magnify changes to the Fund's NAV.
+Unlike purchasing an instrument, where potential losses are limited to the purchase price and there is no upside limit on potential gain, the potential loss on a short sale is unlimited because the loss increases as the price of the instrument sold short increases and the price may rise indefinitely.
 If the price of a borrowed instrument declines before the short position is covered, the Fund may realize a gain.
 The Fund's gain on a short sale, before transaction and other costs, is generally limited to the difference between the price at which it sold the borrowed instrument and the price it paid to purchase the instrument to return to the lender.